course-details-portlet

 Learning methods and activities

 Teaching includes lectures, seminars with extensive student activity and group work.
-Assessment is a home exam (essay).
-As a prerequisite for taking the exam, the student must have submitted two written assignments à 3-4 pages.
-There is a compulsory attendance on the course, with 25% allowed absence.
-Students who do not fullfill the attendance requirement, can apply for a compensatory written assignment.
-This assignment must be approved before the student can attend the exam.
+Attendance is compulsory (75 %) Assessment is a home exam (essay).
+As a prerequisite for taking the exam, the student must have submitted two assignments.
+Students who do not meet the attendance requirement may, upon application to the department, be allowed to complete a compensatory assignment.
+The compensatory work will be adapted to the extent of the absence and may be written and/or oral.

 Compulsory assignments